GAIA-UNIL/G2S/DOCUMENTATION.md

 The production wheel matrix covers CPython 3.9–3.14.
 The TestPyPI matrix additionally probes `3.15-dev` with pre-release dependencies and `continue-on-error`; this preview job does not imply production support before Python 3.15 reaches its final release.
 Apple Silicon jobs force an `arm64` compile and an honest `macosx_11_0_arm64` wheel tag rather than the previous `universal2` tag on an arm64-only extension.

 Wheel preprocessing downloads `zmq.h` from libzmq 4.3.5 because pyzmq's installed include directories are not guaranteed to contain the C header.
 The Windows libzmq configuration supplies CMake's 3.5 compatibility policy floor for CMake 4 runners.
+Shared headers use portable constants instead of the non-standard `M_PI` macro, which is unavailable in a default MSVC compilation.
 Package version loading uses `module_from_spec()` plus `exec_module()`, which remains available on Python 3.15.

 ## Native Direct Sampling